-Question

-Decision making process clear

-Follow up required clear

-Availability of mobile phones

-Notification of and liaison with sponsor/agent if

-applicable

-Arrangements for visits to/from family

-Liaison with police, doctors, hospital staff

-Hiring interpreters

-Death notices

-Funeral/memorial service arrangements

-Refund of student's fees to pay repatriation or

-associated expenses

-Copy of death certificate

-Consideration of personal items and affairs

-(household and academic)

-Insurance matters, OHSC coverage,

-ambulance fees

-Formal stress management interventions

-required for students and/or staff (release from

-classes, leave, rescheduled assessment or

-exams)

-Liaison with academic staff

-Arrangements for further debriefing sessions

-for groups/individuals as required

-Liaison with Department of Immigration and

-Border Protection if studies will be interrupted

-Fees issue to be resolved for student unable to

-continue with their studies

-Legal issues: helping students get access to

-legal assistance if required.

-Arrangements for further debriefing sessions

-for groups/individuals as required

-Follow up condolence or other letters to family

-Financial assistance for families of affected

-person(s) if residing in Australia

-Organising students/staff for hospital visits
+Question Rating Comments Decision making process clear Choose an item.
+Follow up required clear Choose an item.
+Availability of mobile phones Choose an item.
+Notification of and liaison with sponsor/agent if Choose an item. applicable Arrangements for visits to/from family Choose an item.
+Liaison with police, doctors, hospital staff Choose an item.
+Hiring interpreters Choose an item.
+Death notices Choose an item.
+Funeral/memorial service arrangements Choose an item.
+Refund of student's fees to pay repatriation or Choose an item. associated expenses Copy of death certificate Choose an item.
+Consideration of personal items and affairs Choose an item. (household and academic) Insurance matters, OHSC coverage, Choose an item. ambulance fees Formal stress management interventions Choose an item. required for students and/or staff (release from classes, leave, rescheduled assessment or exams) Liaison with academic staff Choose an item.
+Arrangements for further debriefing sessions Choose an item. for groups/individuals as required Liaison with Department of Immigration and Choose an item.
+Border Protection if studies will be interrupted 01 Fees issue to be resolved for student unable to Choose an item. continue with their studies Observe and the st Legal issues: helping students get access to Choose an item. legal assistance if required.
+Chappe an item Arrangements for further debriefing sessions Choose an item. for groups/individuals as required Follow up condolence or other letters to family Choose an item.
+Follow up conditionce or other letters to family Financial assistance for families of affected Choose an item. person(s) if residing in Australia Choose an item.
+Chaosa an itam Organising students/staff for hospital visits Choose an item.